Glossary

 Reductio ad absurdum

-A type of argument in which an assumption is shown to imply an obviously false conclusion, thus demonstrating that the original assumption is false.
+A type of argument in which an assumption is shown to imply an obviously false conclusion, thus demonstrating that the assumption itself is false.

 Synonym: Indirect argument or proof